crate/crate/docs/general/builtins/window-functions.rst

    +---+-------+------+
    SELECT 4 rows in set (... sec)

-If a ``window_name`` is specified in the window definition of the :ref:`over` clause, then there must be a named window entry that matches the ``window_name`` in the window definition list of the :ref:`sql_reference_window` clause.
+If a ``window_name`` is specified in the window definition of the :ref:`window-definition-over` clause, then there must be a named window entry that matches the ``window_name`` in the window definition list of the :ref:`sql-select-window` clause.

-If the :ref:`over` clause has its own non-empty window definition and references a window definition from the :ref:`sql_reference_window` clause, then it can only add clauses from the referenced window, but not overwrite them.
+If the :ref:`window-definition-over` clause has its own non-empty window definition and references a window definition from the :ref:`sql-select-window` clause, then it can only add clauses from the referenced window, but not overwrite them.

 ::